Abbott Laboratories Biotech Facility, Puerto Rico

 Contractors involved in the construction and outfitting of the facility included Insulation Specialties of Barceloneta, Pharmabio, LG Scott (architect and engineer), Cives Steel Company and Industrial Sprinklers.
 The project started in 2002 and the construction of the facility started in 2003.

 The validation and commissioning of the plant required a further two years to complete.
-The plant employs around 250 personnel, but this was increased to 300 during 2007-2008.
+The plant employs around 250 personnel, but this was increased to 300 during the 2007-2008 period.

 Humira has now been approved for six major immune system-caused diseases in more than 50 countries worldwide.